G-Drennan/MTRX2700_MP_Tue2pm_G6/README.md

 "|  item_X    X  |  item_X    X  |  item_X    X  |\n"

 This module outputs the inventory list to the serial port 1.
 It does this thru interrupts after the macrocrontroler has countted the number of each item.
 It takes in the size of the inventory array and asigns each item a name from item_0 to max item_9 as the items names are not unique to each product.

+**Limitations**
-Outputting ends at a new line.
+The outputting ends at a new line.

-Th function within this module num2char is limited to numbers between 0-9, and thus limits the numebr of itmes that the program can output.
+The function within this module num2char is limited to numbers between 0-9, and thus limits the numebr of itmes that the program can output.

 ## User Instructions